 Basing some of your contests on personal milestones helps to equal the playing field.
-Each individual rep might reach different milestones at different times, so altering contests to reflect this ensures that everyone has an opportunity to win–even when they are not the top sales rep.
+Each individual rep might reach different milestones at different times, so altering contests to reflect this ensures everyone has an opportunity to win–even when they are not the top sales rep.

-3. Give Kickass Rewards
+3. Give Meaningful Rewards

-To further incentivize your teams to increase performance, try adding prizes for the winner(s).
-It’s important to ask people what they want to see in a rewards shop, otherwise it will be completely meaningless to them.
+To further increase your team’s performance, try adding prizes for the winner(s).
+It’s important to ask people what they want to see in a rewards shop.
+Otherwise, it will be completely meaningless to them.

-So, customize rewards based on your own employees and remember that it’s about more than just money.
-Oftentimes, more experience-based rewards such as getting to leave early on a Friday or lunch with the boss are way more meaningful.
+So, customize rewards based on your individual employees, and remember that it’s about more than just money.
+Oftentimes, more experience-based rewards — such as getting to leave early on a Friday or lunch with the boss — are way more meaningful.

 4. Create a Sense of Urgency